-In this time, male tree frogs will also make frequent advertising calls.
-Moreover, an adult tree frog will have nuptial pads on thumbs if he is ready to breed.
+During this time, male tree frogs will also make frequent advertising calls.
+Moreover, an adult tree frog will have nuptial pads on its thumbs if he is ready to breed.

 So, after preparing the rain chamber, you can finally shift the tree frogs to the chamber for breeding.

 Preparing Rain Chamber: What Do Tree Frogs Need To Breed?

 A rain chamber is an essential tank setup for stimulating the breeding of tree frogs.
 This chamber will recreate the natural environment to aid breeding.

 So, let’s see first what you’ll need to set up a rain chamber.

 - Submersible water pump

 - PVC pipes

 - PVC elbows of 90 degrees

 - Perforated flexible tubing